gear-foundation/gear-wiki/docs/gear/why.md

 ---
-title: Why Gear?
+title: Why do we Gear?
 sidebar_position: 2
-sidebar_label: Why Gear?
+sidebar_label: Why do we build Gear?
 ---

 ## Global aspect